Core course in MSc Life Science and Technology (Molecular Sciences series).

 Note: Students who obtained their BSc degree in MST with a major in chemistry or synthesis will find this course redundant.
 They are advised to take another organic chemistry elective, such as SOC (4012SOCH5).
 The courses MC and SOC cannot be combined in a MSc programme.

 Fundamental concepts of organic chemistry, such as acidity/basicity, orbital interactions, conjugation, etc. are discussed.
-The most common transformations and corresponding mechanisms are explained and illustrated with examples of reactions that are used in the total synthesis of natural compounds or are part of biological processes.
+The most common transformations and corresponding mechanisms are explained and illustrated with examples of reactions that are used in the total synthesis of natural compounds.
+Parallels between synthetic and biosynthetic mechanisms are discussed.

 After the course the student is able to: